ShaoyuanTan/Influenza---cold-adapted-muations-detection/README.md

-# Influenza cold-adapted muations detection
+# Influenza cold-adapted mutations detection

 Here we described a bioinformatics method to differentiate Ann Arbor and CA/09 influenza virus background; and detecte the presence/absense of cold-adapted mutations.